TomSpencerLondon/concurrency-basics/markdown.md

 - Multiple threads may call `incrementVoteCount()` at the same time.
 - If both read the same `voteCount` before incrementing, one increment can overwrite the other.
 - Result: lost votes.

 ---
-class: center, middle

-# The Test Revealing the Issue

----